The Old Texts - Part 1

 Chinese

 Attributed to Emperor Wudi (561 - 578), founder of the Northern Zhou (Beizhou) dynasty of China, and evoked in ulterior texts as the Zhoushu, "Book of the Zhou Dynasty", written by Linghu Defen (583-661), the Suishu by Wei Zheng (580-643) and the Beishi, "History of the Northern Dynasties", by Li Yanshou (612-678).
 In the Suishu it is written: "When Zhou Wudi made the Xiangjing, the now deceased emperor casually asked Zheng: What is the place of the ruler of mankind, should he unify heaven and earth, should he move the ghosts and spirits, like in the Xiangjing with many binding rules, how shall I govern?".
 Was this game Xiangqi?
-Probably not, it is assumed that it was an "astronomical game".
+Maybe not, it is believed that it was an "astronomical game".

 c.
 569